prolincur/three-triangle-iterator/README.md

 # three-triangle-iterator

 **three-triangle-iterator** is a simple utility which make it easy to iterate over all the triangular geometry faces of a [Mesh](https://threejs.org/docs/#api/en/objects/Mesh), Geometry (in version prior to r125 of three.js) or [BufferGeometry](https://threejs.org/docs/#api/en/core/BufferGeometry) objects.
 It also supports the instanced buffer geometry.
 This library can work cross platfrom and with your version [three.js](https://threejs.org).
-This library is backward-compatible with the versions prior to r125 as well as later.
-We have tested this with specifically r123 and r129 versions of three.js.
+This library is backward-compatible with the versions prior to r125 or later.

 #### Install
 ```